plilab/mini-mu/docs/ideas.md

 | Snd k -> Fst k . { Fst k -> 2 . k | Snd k -> 3 . k } } . k0

 much cleaner and unified in minimu than in lambda mu calculus

+It seems we dont have call-stacks, we dont have defunc either, and the pattern matching inside the interpreter is already a defunctionalization???